Starling Bank: History

 In March 2024, the company announced the appointment of Raman Bhatia as its new, permanent chief executive, joining from OVO Energy.
 Bhatia took up the position formally that summer, replacing John Mountain.
 In his first major policy change, Bhatia ordered all hybrid staff to travel to work for a minimum of 10 days each month.

-In its annual report for the year ending 12 June 2024, Starling announced it had become the first challenger bank to become profitable for three consecutive years in a row, reporting pre-tax profit of £301.1 million on revenues of £682.2 million.

 In October 2024, the Financial Conduct Authority (FCA) fined Starling Bank £29 million ($38.5 million) for deficiencies in its anti-money laundering controls and sanctions screening systems, which dated back to 2017.
 The FCA noted that Starling opened over 54,000 accounts for 49,000 high-risk customers between September 2021 and November 2023.
 Problems were first identified in 2021 during a review of financial crime controls in the challenger bank sector.
 By January 2023, the bank discovered its screening system had only assessed a fraction of the sanctions list since 2017.
 Starling accepted the FCA's findings, apologized for the historical failings, and emphasized that it had invested significantly to rectify these issues, including enhancing board governance.
 Although the initial fine was set at £41 million, Starling received a 30% discount for its cooperation with the FCA.

-In May 2025, Starling Bank announced that it was the first challenger bank to be profitable for the fourth year in a row with pre tax profit of £280.0 million on revenues of £714.0 million.